jori-nordic/pytest-hw-ncs/README.md

 ## Communications

-### nRF RPC + CBOR
+### NIH RPC

 It is possible for the python test script to call test functions defined in the firmware.
-This happens using the [nRF RPC](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/nrf_rpc/README.html) library, communicating over UART (serial port).
+This happens using the `nih_rpc` library, communicating over UART (serial port).
 Similarly, it is possible to receive events from the device.

-The parameters (or event data) are encoded in the [CBOR](https://cbor.io/) serialization format, using the [ZCBOR](https://github.com/NordicSemiconductor/zcbor/) library.

-The format is roughly: type, opcode, nRF RPC metadata, cbor-encoded data
+The format is roughly: type, opcode, RPC metadata, payload (serialized-struct).

 The opcode is a byte, and the IDs used in the firmware and in the test script need to match.
 It is recommended to use enums to that effect.

 ### Calling functions on target

-Due to a limitation in nRF RPC, we cannot use the CMD packet type, and instead have to use the EVT packet type, which is asynchronous (non-blocking).
-EVT packets will still block until an ACK packet is received from the other side.

-- `RPCChannel.evt()`: send an event without any data to the device.
-- `RPCChannel.evt_cbor()`: send an event with encoded data (or parameters) to the device.
+`RPCChannel.cmd()`: send a command (with optional parameters) to the device.

 ### Getting data from the target

 Events that are emitted on target are stored in a python [Queue](https://docs.python.org/3/library/queue.html) in a FIFO manner.

-- `RPCChannel.get_evt()`: get an event from the device.
-No decoding will be done if it contains a data payload.
+`RPCChannel.get_evt()`: get an event from the device.
-- `RPCChannel.get_evt_cbor()`: get an event from the device.
 A tuple is returned, containing the raw event and its decoded payload.

 # TODO